CCM DANCE SERIES PRESENTS

 Sophomore BFA Lighting Design and Technology student from St. Louis, Missouri

-At CCM: Spotlight Operator for Wonderful Town, Lighting Board Operator for Student Choreographer's Showcase Spring 2025.
-Elsewhere: Deck Electrician for Opera Theatre of St. Louis 2025 Festival Season, Deck Electrician for Aida, Projections Operator for Steel Magnolias, Spotlight Operator for Newsies at STAGES St. Louis (St. Louis, Missouri).
+At CCM: Production Electrician for L'Egisto, Asst.
+Production Electrician for The Nutcracker 2025, Asst.
+Production Electrician for Pride & Prejudice, Lighting Board Operator for Student Choreographer's Showcase 2025, Spotlight Operator for Wonderful Town.
+Elsewhere: Deck Electrician for Opera Theatre of St. Louis 2025 Festival Season, Deck Electrician for Aida.
+(2023), Projections Operator for Steel Magnolias (2024), Spotlight Operator for Newsies (2024) at STAGES St. Louis.

 Lighting Programmer